DaveBullet1050/BatoceraHelpers/README.md

 As with any system, before you apply any of these changes, do a backup!
 You can do this via plugging in a USB stick formatted to exFAT, the via the main ES menu: System Settings -> Backup User Data (Target Device = should show your USB stick) -> Start.

-If making any changes to files in any other location other than /userdata, remember to run:
+If making any changes to files in any other location other than under /boot or /userdata (i.e. anywhere else under root - "/"), remember to run:
 `batocera-save-overlay`
 To persist your changes (otherwise they will be lost on reboot).